For August 2020

 To get more information about the health center and details about the form, go to our Health Center website for required information or contact them at 434.544.8357.

-All new students must check in to the College before they can attend orientation or begin classes.
+All new students must check in to the University before they can begin classes.
 This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
 (If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in!)

 Register and Attend Access & Second Degree SOAR

 Thursday, August 13, 2020 at 4:30pm

 We look forward to meeting you and all of the other students who will be joining us for the Fall semester at our Access & Second Degree Student Orientation and Registration (SOAR)!
 Please feel free to bring your parents and/or guests.
 Registration for orientation begins at 4:00PM in the West Room, which is located on the third floor in the Drysdale Student Center!

 At orientation, you will receive your official class schedule, meet with campus offices and faculty and staff, and learn about Lynchburg academic policies and procedures.
 You’ll also meet and interact with other new students!

 Questions?
 Please contact us at firstname.lastname@example.org or call the Academic Achievement Center at 434.544.8419.